ryan0x44/talks/20251203-platform-engineers-melbourne/README.md

 ### OpenTofu: Nadrama CLI

-Status: TODO - Open Source
+Project Status: TODO - Open Source

 - When creating a cluster, you need a name/slug and VPC/Subnet CIDR blocks
 - CLI code-gens the OpenTofu variables, etc.